ten steps

 Documents:

-1. If applying by mail or fax: IRS Form SS-4 (application for employer identification number); may be applied for earlier.
+1. If applying by mail or fax, or if you are an attorney or accountant filing for an organization you need this in your files: IRS Form SS-4 (application for employer identification number); may be applied for earlier.
 Read the instructions.
 Must be signed by officer, preferably president, and must include social security number of filer.
-Since December, 2001, the form permits a third party to be named to whom the number, once assigned, may be given if the SS-4 is submitted by fax/internet.
+The form permits a third party to be named to whom the number, once assigned, may be given if the SS-4 is submitted by fax/internet.
 However, this doesn't work if you use the same address for the organization and the "third party"; also, technically the IRS will require that the organization have executed IRS Form 2848 (Power of Attorney) naming the "third party" as power of attorney.
-(For a corporation, generally this means an accountant or attorney can be the "third party," not just an officer.)
-If sending by fax: see page 2 of instructions) - get number within a few days.
+See below.

 3. Officer can call directly and get a number over the phone.
 A third party cannot do this.